Vijay-J0shi/HomeZ/homez/home_range/readme.md

 This project depends on the following Python libraries:

-- `PyQt5`: Used for building the GUI for the application.
+ `PyQt6`: Used for building the GUI for the application.
-- `pandas`: For data handling and manipulation.
+`pandas`: For data handling and manipulation.
-- `numpy`: For numeric computations.
+ `numpy`: For numeric computations.
-- `matplotlib`: For plotting KDE visualizations.
+ `matplotlib`: For plotting KDE visualizations.
-- `Pillow`: For image manipulation using `Image` class.
+`Pillow`: For image manipulation using `Image` class.

-## License

-This project is licensed under the MIT License.
-Feel free to modify and use the code according to the terms of this license.